GPUOpen-Tools/isa_spec_manager/README.md

 The `IsaDecoder` API makes it easy to parse the specification XML files, decode instructions and even decode whole shaders.

+The `explorer::Spec` experimental API lets you iterate over the elements of a given specification file.

 For usage examples, see the [examples subfolder](https://github.com/GPUOpen-Tools/isa_spec_manager/tree/main/source/examples).

 ## Building isa_spec_manager